mirukibs/System-Design-Steps/README.md

-# 🚀 Software Design Basics 🚀
+# 🚀 System Design Basics 🚀

 ## Overview

-Welcome to the Software Design Basics!
+Welcome to the System Design Basics!
 This guide is your compass in the vast sea of system design.
 Whether you're embarking on a project or navigating the intricate pathways of software architecture, this repo will be your trusty first mate.

 ## Steps for System Design